noso2k1/wow-website/README.md

 ## Next steps:

+- [ ] Make the homepage link to the next show dynamic

+- [ ] Create 404 page

 - [ ] Add instagram feed - Waiting for a fix to the [vue-instagram plugin](https://github.com/kevinongko/vue-instagram/issues/21) - See below

 - [ ] Manage differently carousel and video in the insta feed